grith/gsindl/docs/ref/slcs.rst

-SLCS -- utility functions for assisting with responses from SLCS servers
+:mod:`~arcs.gsi.slcs` -- utility functions for assisting with responses from SLCS servers
 ========================================================================

 .. _ref-slcs